Redistricting & Councilmanic Districts

 • Monday, December 6, 2021, Agenda and meeting items can be read here.

-Our next Redistricting Meeting, which will be an official city-wide public hearing, will take place on Monday, December 6, 2021, at 5pm to discuss new legislative district maps that reflect how local populations have changed over the past 10 years, based on U.S. Census data.
-A redistricting draft ordinance will also be discussed for review and consideration by Council.
-For the first time, prisoners are being counted according to their last known addresses, rather than their prison address.
-The next step in the process will include a 1st and 2nd reading of the ordinance that will be presented on December 9, 2021, during the regular meeting of city council.
-Council must prepare a report by February 2022 that contains a recommended plan for adjusting the councilmanic district boundaries of districts one through eight.
-Members of the public can attend the redistricting meeting either online, or in-person in Council Chambers located at the Louis L. Redding City/County building.
-Wilmington City Council is encouraging members of the public to provide input either during public comments or by sending an email to redistricting@wilmingtonde.gov
+All Redistricting Meetings were held as an official city-wide public hearing to discuss new legislative district maps that reflect how local populations have changed over the past 10 years, based on U.S. Census data.
+A redistricting draft ordinance was also discussed for review and consideration by Council.
+For the first time, prisoners were counted according to their last known addresses, rather than their prison address.
+Council prepared a report by February 2022 that contained a recommended plan for adjusting the councilmanic district boundaries of districts one through eight.

-REDISTRICTING MAPS/PROPOSALS – SUBMITTED FOR PUBLIC VIEW & FEEDBACK – DEADLINE FOR SUBMISSION IS 11/15/21
+REDISTRICTING MAPS/PROPOSALS – SUBMITTED FOR PUBLIC VIEW & FEEDBACK BY 11/15/21

 Wilm-20 Proposal #3 Wilm-021 Proposal #4